yellowdog/python-examples-templates/slurm-cluster/README.md

 yd-submit
 ```

-The `yd-submit` command will submit a Task consisting of single Slurm (`srun`) job for execution by the Slurm cluster.
-When a Task is complete its console output can be inspected in the Object Store in file `taskoutput.txt`.
+The `yd-submit` command will submit a Task consisting of single Slurm `sbatch` job for execution by the Slurm cluster Worker Pool.
+When a Task is complete its console output can be inspected in the YellowDog Object Store in file `taskoutput.txt`, along with any specified task output files.

 ## Downloading Results